Esri/hub.js/docs/src/guides/concepts/catalog-collection.md

 const results = siteCatalog.search("water");
 ```

-## Collections
+## Working with Collections

-A Collection defines a set of searchable platform resources, of a single type - i.e. Items OR Groups OR Users.
+A `Collection` defines a set of searchable platform resources, of a single type - i.e. Items OR Groups OR Users.

-Further, Collections within Catalogs are expected to be constrained to the scope of their targetEntity, that is defined at the Catalog level.
+Further, `Collections` within `Catalogs` are expected to be constrained to the scope of their `targetEntity` as defined at the Catalog level.
 Put another way, all collections in a Catalog should be subset's of the Catalog itself.

 Operationally, this means that the `IQuery` defined in `Collection.scope`, must include the `IQuery` that's defined at `Catalog.scopes[collection.targetEntity]`.
 While this can be done manually, the Catalog class provides an abstraction to simplify this.